lmc-eu/spirit-design-system/CONTRIBUTING.md

 6. Push changes and tags to repository
    6a.
 Run manually `git push && git push --tags` to push the changes to the remote 6b. or use `git push --follow-tags` to push the changes and tags at once (works only when tags are annotated).

-#### Automatically

-1. Go to repository **Actions** tab and select the `Version` workflow 1a. or go to the [workflow page directly][version-action]
-2. On the right top corner, click on the `Run workflow` button 2a.
-Select the branch you want to publish from (e.g. `main`) 2b.
-You can check the `Dry run` checkbox to run the workflow without publishing the packages 2c.
-Confirm version push by writing `yes` in the input field (otherwise the changes will not be pushed) 2d.
-Click on the `Run workflow` button
-3. Check that the version number is correct and everything looks good during the workflow run or try the dry run first
-4. Publishing is done automatically (event driven) by [`Publish` Action][publish-action] (uses `build` script and `make publish` command)

 Both manual and automatic workflows are interchangeable.
 If something went wrong you can always go step-by-step through the manual process.